 The internet is a marvelous place, and somewhere in a group that has been archived I met Sparrow Kelley, the founder and reigning Goth Queen (ie founder) of Spite and Sparrow.

-Below, I’ve shared an interview with Sparrow about her work and how it intersects with her identity.
+Below, I’ve shared an interview with Sparrow about her work and how it intersects with their identity.
 Be sure to favorite her shop on Etsy!

 BH: Okay, let’s start at the beginning!
 When did you open Spite & Sparrow?
 What inspired you to do it?